 - Luderick is mostly caught using gillnets, and also by haul seine nets, in estuaries throughout New South Wales.

 - Luderick populations in NSW are considered healthy.

-- Nets used to catch luderick have a low impact on marine habitats and threatened species.
+- The nets used to catch luderick generally have a low impact on habitats.

 Luderick is an affordable fish, often overlooked despite being approachable and easy-to-cook.
 Its soft, mild-flavoured flesh can be pan-fried, barbecued or baked.
 It is a humble species that can be used in similarly humble dishes – try cutting it into chunks to drop into a soup, curry or stew.
 Luderick can also be cooked with Asian flavours such as coriander, lemongrass and ginger.

 - NSW Estuary General Fishery, NSW Ocean Haul Fishery (252t in 2020/21)

 Luderick are omnivorous fish found throughout Eastern Australia and New Zealand (where they are known as Parore).
 They are generally restricted to shallow coastal waters and estuaries along the east coast, between southern Queensland (around Noosa Heads) and Tasmania.
 Luderick are often found in large schools around rocky outcrops and jetties.
 They form large migratory schools in Winter, when much of the commercial catch is taken.
 Luderick are caught using demersal gillnets and haul seine methods, with the largest fishery occurring in NSW’s Estuarine General Fishery.

 Luderick populations in NSW are poorly understood but appear healthy.
 Commercial catches have reduced in recent years as fishery reforms have alleviated fishing pressure on the species.
 Marine parks and extensive commercial fishing closures in estuaries likely provide a degree of protection and resilience.